-The registration for the Pyongyang International Marathon 2018 is OPEN!
+The registration for the Pyongyang International Marathon 2019 is CLOSED

-The 2018 Pyongyang International Marathon is now OPEN for registration!
+The 2019 Pyongyang International Marathon is now CLOSED for registration

 If you have questions - send us a message: email@example.com